 “Then we set our poses.
 We can change our timing of the waving on the timeline of the 3D program to speed up or slow down the motion.
 Sometimes a shot that lasts only a few seconds can take a month to animate; depending on how many characters there are in the shots, and the type of motion or emotion the character is portraying.”

 Hardin’s first major assignment in the film industry was to bring the exuberant characters to life in Sony Picture Imageworks’ “Open Season.”
-Since then, he has worked on “Surf’s Up,” “I am Legend,” “Speed Racer,” “Cloudy with a Chance of Meatballs,” “Alice in Wonderland” “Puss in Boots” and “Kung Fu Panda 2.”
-His most recent film, “Rise of the Guardians,” is expected to release in November (2012).
+Since then, he has worked on "Moana," "Zootopia," “Surf’s Up,” “I am Legend,” “Speed Racer,” “Cloudy with a Chance of Meatballs,” “Alice in Wonderland,” “Puss in Boots,” “Kung Fu Panda 2,” “Rise of the Guardians,” “The Croods,” “Turbo” and “How to Train Your Dragon 2.”
+He is currently working on “Kung Fu Panda 3” and “Zootopia.”
+Both are expected to release in 2016.